 Health promotion, issues reporting, and follow-up on environmental concerns are critical in promoting good health amongst Siksika Nation members.
 Environmental health activities include carrying out environmental inspections, and implementing control measures in various settings and community events.

 Home health concerns are addressed through a joint process between Siksika Nation Community Health and Siksika Nation Housing.
 An agreement was developed between the two departments to establish a joint inspection process for all home inspections completed in Siksika.
 Any issues are forwarded to the Environmental Health Program.
 In any case of reported environmental health issues, client health needs are assessed, education is provided, and appropriate referrals (Environmental Health Ofﬁcer, physicians, etc.) are made.

 Siksika Health’s Diabetes Initiative aims to reduce and prevent diabetes and its complications through education and awareness, to enhance the health and wellbeing of Siksika Nation members.
-Programming and services include diabetes follow-up, Retinopathy screening, kidney health promotion, and access to dieticians who offer educational workshops and facilitate programs for health promotion and education.
+Programming and services include diabetes follow-up, Retinopathy screening, kidney health promotion, and access to a Dietitian.

 The Diabetes Program is run by Certified Diabetes Educators who offer educational Classes and weekly support groups regarding diabetes awareness and education.
 Topics include diabetes basics; diabetes and food choices; diabetic neuropathy; diabetes and exercise; diabetic nephropathy; glycemic index; goal setting; heart health; diabetes and nutrition; and grocery store tour.